We love Formentera. Dubbed the ‘Caribbean of The Med’… it’s clear to see why.

-Formentera might be next to Ibiza but it’s like it’s older, more chilled out family member.
-There’s no superclubs, no airport, no McDonalds and no drunken tourists wobbling all over the place!
+Formentera might be next to Ibiza but it’s like its older, more chilled out family member.
+There’s no superclubs, no airport, no McDonalds and no ‘loud behaviour’.

 Formentera is Perfect for people of all ages.
 Kids can safely enjoy playing about in the sea while parents can bask in the beautiful sunshine from the beach.
 The sand beneath the water goes on for miles at a shallow depth so it’s perfect for little ones.

-I’ve always wanted to visit Playa de Ses Illetes.
-A mesmerizingly beautiful part of the Island.
-A long stretch of rock and sand with the dazzling blue sea either side of it.
-Very glad I did, it only takes about 20 minutes by bike and the view is simply gorgeous.
-I don’t have a drone, or a plane but I do have Google Images, and this Image is by far my favourite!
+It only takes about 20 minutes by bike and the view is simply gorgeous.
+We don’t have a drone, or a plane but we do have Google Images, and this Image is by far our favourite!

-If you’re into your photography then Formentera is the perfect spot to take some truly captivating shots of it’s surroundings.
+If you’re into your photography then Formentera is the perfect spot to take some truly captivating shots of the idyllic surroundings, and of course yourself!

-If you’re looking for somewhere to eat with the beach pretty much on your doorstep then I can also recommend El Pirata Restaurant.
-The view, ambiance and food is well worth the price having visited myself a couple of years ago.
+If you’re looking for somewhere to eat with the beach pretty much on your doorstep, we can also recommend El Pirata Restaurant.
+The view, ambiance and food is well worth the price having visited previously.